Main List of Projects

 Avoid breaking a fast with carbs.
 This can cause a dangerous insulin spike.

-5. Avoid the Unnatural: Sugar, Processed foods, Food produced with pesticides, Seed oils, Grains, Meat and eggs from grain fed animals, Medicines and drugs, Alcohol and cigarettes, Man made electromagnetic energy like 5G environments, living near power lines, TENS devices.
+5. Avoid the Unnatural: Avoid Sugar, Processed foods, Food produced with pesticides, Seed oils, Grains, Meat and eggs from grain fed animals, Medicines and drugs, Alcohol and cigarettes.
+Avoid man made electromagnetic energy like 5G environments, living near power lines, TENS devices.
+Avoid angry or fearful people.

 7. Prioritize Sleep: Deep sleep is when the body repairs mitochondria and clears cellular debris.
 Red light at night (or better, darkness) and going to sleep early support melatonin production.